Year 11 Product Design and Technologies Units 1 and 2

 Requirements

 You are expected to buy your own materials.
-A device is required to take photographs of practical work as evidence.
-All work will be completed and submitted online weekly.
+A device is required to take photographs of practical work as evidence, to be submitted online.

 Students working in: